-In my 24 years, I’ve never had an attendant pump gas for me at the Shell station or the Valero.
+In all my life, I’ve never had an attendant pump gas for me at the Shell station or the Valero.
 After receiving my license at the ripe age of 18, I learned how to gas up my car with a little trial by error that ended up with my shoes covered in diesel fuel.

 Tip: Check out the best customer service software, as rated by real users!

 Even as a child, I always saw my parents get out of the car and self-serve, leading me to believe this is the way it has always been.

 A customer service philosophy is when customer service teams develop a strategy on how they handle service and support issues, guided by a brand's guiding principals and company values.

 If you ask someone slightly older, they might have a different recollection.
 There was a day—and there still is, for a minority of locations—when station employees would perform the service for you.
 Due to the innovation of self-serve machines in 1964, stations learned they could continue to offer the same quality fuel without dispensing labor costs.